CyVerse-learning-materials/SciApps_guide/step4.rst

   2. Run SNAP as in the last section if you haven't.

      ..
 Tip::
-       Jobs disappear from the History panel when browser gets refreshed.
+       Jobs disappear from the History panel when the browser gets refreshed.
 To load completed jobs to the History panel, click 'Workflow' then 'My jobs' to select.

        |myjobs_window|